Los Angeles Hostile Work Environment Lawyers

 The legal requirements for a hostile work environment include:

 - The actions or behavior by your coworkers or employer must discriminate against protected classifications such as religion, disability, gender, race or age.

 - The behavior must last over time.
 An inappropriate remark does not generally make a workplace hostile under the law until the problem is significant, pervasive and long-lasting.

 - The hostile behavior is severe.
 The discriminatory acts must be severe enough to disrupt the employee’s ability to work.

 Sexual harassment can create a legally actionable hostile work environment.
 This occurs when a boss, manager, supervisor, or co-worker’s sexualized speech or conduct is so severe or pervasive that it prevents the employee from carrying out his or her job duties.
 If you have been sexually harassed at work, learn more about your rights here.

 Coping with a Hostile Work Environment

-If you are being harassed at work and have questions about your rights, please contact Strong Advocates and their accomplished legal team.
+A hostile work environment can make performing your job duties very difficult and emotionally draining.
+You do not have to tolerate this treatment.
+If you are being harassed at work and have questions about your rights, contact the accomplished legal team at Strong Advocates.
 We will review the facts of your case, explain the laws that apply to your claim and clearly outline your legal rights and options.
-You do not have to tolerate inappropriate behavior or harassment in the workplace just because you fear losing your job.
 We will help you get the justice and compensation you deserve.
 Please contact us at (800) 870-9886 for a comprehensive and confidential consultation.